samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 This article provides information on how rate limiting is applied to REST and WebSocket API calls.
 To check the current rate limits, see the tables [REST limits](#rest-limits) and [WebSocket limits](#websocket-limits).

-Rate limits are considered separately for [three actors](#rate-limits-for-three-actors) that can call the SAMI API:
+Rate limits are considered separately for [three actors](#rate-limits-for-three-actors) that can call the SAMI APIs:

 - [Users](#per-user)
 - [Devices](#per-device)